 These tigers were drugged and chained so that they could tolerate the hundreds of people that walked in every day.
 Tigers are like any other cat .- solitary and hunters.

 It’s completely unnatural for them to be around so many people in a small space.
 If they are in this scenario they may be seen pacing bag and forth which is a sign of stress.
-Here are some photos and a personal recollection of someone’s time at Tiger Temple.

 If you come across attractions where you can get close and take selfies with large predators like a tiger or lion avoid at all costs.